 It is important to note that the runtime of GS is dependent on the input size (n and d), whereas SE depends on the tree-size (number of vertices).
 As such, for polytopes with a relatively small to moderate number of vertices, say less than 10^9 , SE often will outperform GS, and in fact deliver estimates much more quickly and with less variance.
 For this reason, in practice we recommend first running the SE algorithm with high budget parameters, and if the estimate is quite large (greater than 10^9), using the GS estimator instead.

 ACKNOWLEDGEMENTS

-This work was supported by the Australian Research Council Centre of Excellence for Mathematical & Statistical Frontiers, under grant number CE140100049.
+This work was supported by the Australian Research Council under grant number CE140100049.